 - DVI-I to HDMI

 - DVI-I to DVI-D

-- The codec must be accessible with all cables easily connected
+- The codec must be accessible to ensure all cables are easily connected

-- You must provide ventilation for the codec; leave a space of at least 10cm (4 inches) behind, in front, and to the left and right of the codec
+- Provide ventilation for the codec; leave a space of at least 10cm (4 inches) behind, in front, and to the left and right of the codec

 - Use a grounded AC power outlet for the codec